r57zone/ProtonShell/README.md

 ## Setup
 1. Put the `index.html` file in the application folder or enter the URL address in the configuration file.
 You can also change the UserAgent.
-2. Change the window settings in the `Config.ini` configuration file.
+2. Change the title, window parameters, UserAgent, link and so on, in the `Config.ini` configuration file.
 3. Change the icon with [Resource Hacker](http://www.angusj.com/resourcehacker/).

 ## Download